 - ¼-1/2 cup chicken stock

 - Carefully hollow out onions using a teaspoon and set aside

 - Fry sausage in a pan for 5 minutes, or until cooked through.
 Remove from pan.
-When cool to touch, crumble sausage
+When cool to the touch, use your hands to crumble the sausage into small pieces.

 - Heat oil in the sausage pan.
 Add onions, celery and apple and cook till onions are transparent.
 Add sage and season to taste with salt